Featured post image

 So What Can Be Done To Help Manage These Thoughts?

 In and of themselves, these types of thoughts are not an issue and nothing needs to be done with them.
-However, if like many, you’re finding that they are causing you distress or impacting your life in a negative way, you may wish to address them.
+However, if like many, you’re finding that they are causing you distress or impacting your life in a negative way, you may wish to look at them.

 Overall, the aim is to reach a place where we are able to notice as the thought arises and then let it pass without adding further evaluation.
 This means that we will be moving away from having a thought and then interpreting it and having a negative feeling and reaction.
 Instead, getting one of these thoughts will become a neutral event.
-As with many mental health challenges, the way to improve the situation varies for each person.
-Here are some possible approaches that can be helpful with tackling intrusive thoughts.
+Here are some possible approaches that can be helpful to reach this place.

 Moving Away From Being in a Threat State

 When we’re distressed by intrusive thoughts, we’re in a state of threat.
-In this state, the body and mind act as though we’re in danger—even when we’re not.
-You might experience anxiety, self-criticism, a sense of being judged, anger, or tension.
+In this state, the body and mind act as though we’re in danger.
+Even when we’re not.
+You might experience anxiety with symptoms such as racing thoughts, tension, and a racing heart.
 This is sometimes called the fight-or-flight response.
 It’s the body’s way of trying to protect us by staying alert and scanning for threats.
-While this system is designed to keep us safe, it can actually increase our distress—especially when it begins to see danger where none exists.
+While this system is designed to keep us safe, it can actually increase our distress, especially when it begins to see danger where none exists.

 To counteract this threat state, we can work to build the strength of the opposite state: a soothing state.
 This is a state of calm and safety.
-Strengthening this part of the nervous system helps reduce the emotional intensity of intrusive thoughts and makes it easier to respond less reactively.
+Strengthening this part of the nervous system helps us to sit with the discomfort that comes us with intrusive thoughts and to remember that no harm comes from these thoughts.

-Here are a few practices that can help you activate this soothing system:
+Here are two practices that can help you activate this soothing system:

 • Soothing Rhythm Breathing.
 This simple breathing exercise helps calm the body and mind by slowing and steadying your breath.